pete-murphy/purescript-react-peerjs-example/README.md

-# PureScript React Basic Template
+# Example using PeerJS & React in PureScript

-## Getting started

 Install all the dependencies and compile the app with